 Context: Actions in Vermont as seen by NY, NH, in VT, and by

-Ethan Allen and Family’s motivation and role in forming the militia called the Green Mountain Boys -
+Continental Congress.
+Ethan Allen and his family’s motivation and role in forming the militia called the Green Mountain Boys -

-Ejectment Trails - “the gods of the hills are not the Gods of the Valleys”
+Ejectment Trails - “the Gods of the hills are not the Gods of the Valleys”

 4. How and why political activism emerged in Vermont.